 Often too, parents and others in the family discuss such programmes after they end.
 Or when some event in the neighbourhood has occurred and it is being discussed, peppered with personal opinions about the people concerned.
 These value judgements will be imbibed by the child in addition to the gory images they saw on TV.
-It is a great temptation for parents to pass on their value judgments to their children and they are biased in any way, the child grows up with a biased viewpoint.
+It is a great temptation for parents to pass on their value judgments to their children and when they are biased in any way, the child grows up with the same biased viewpoint.

-Let us consider a scenario where the family has a pregnant woman visiting them.
+Let us consider a hypothetical scenario where the family has a pregnant woman visiting them.
 The little boy or girl who has learnt about female foeticide looks curiously at the woman and depending upon how precocious or reticent he or she is, comes up with one of the following questions:

 - ‘Will you kill her if it is a girl baby in your tummy?’ – asked directly to the woman.